 Two Queens is delighted to announce the presentation of a newly-commissioned film by Leeds-based artist Karanjit Panesar: Actor, Container.

-The work comes out of an ongoing investigation into the relationship between insides and outsides, a fascination with the idea of ‘behind-the-scenes’.
+The work comes out of an ongoing exploration of the relationship between the insides and outsides of things, and a fascination with the idea of seeing ‘behind-the-scenes’.
 I’m interested in how these things could be used to talk about authenticity, agency and truth.

 The film uses a narrative structure called a ‘strange loop’; a device that involves multiple levels of reality that are nested inside each other.
 Strange loops are often found in stories of time travel and the supernatural, and usually result in paradoxes and general confusion.